abhisheks008/DL-Simplified/.github/readme_template.md

 **DESCRIPTION**

-Brief description about the project
+Brief description about the project.

 **WHAT I HAD DONE**